Frequently Asked Questions

 Many students may have worked on the Challenge products.
 Schools will have student work, and perhaps photos and video, of many participating students included in their final product.

 Any child who has work or their photo/voice, etc included in the final product requires a consent form.

 A prototype for this Challenge is a preliminary version or working model of a Game or App from which a full product may be developed later.
 It exhibits the essential features of the game or app with a range of detailed plans and drawings, sample code, sounds, images etc.

-Where can I find some copyright free music?
+Where can I find copyright free music for our game/app?

 The Creative Commons site is a great resource for free music and explains why it is important to use music with rights clearance.
-As stated in the Terms and Conditions, we are unable to judge entries where the rights for images and music do not have permission for use.
+We are unable to accept entries where the rights for images and music do not have permission for use.

 What time is the Exhibition on Friday October 26th, 2018?